With Leah Design

 national Library Board's pressPlay sG Festival, SPH Rewards' Colour Me Palette event, *SCAPE Meet Your Makers 3, SMU Women's Connection

-If you're a company or event organizer looking for a workshop to enrich your employees with an added creative skill set or simply to unwind over beautiful hand-made letters and light-hearted conversations, I'd love to come by to make that happen for you and your team - from shorter duration activity-based workshops to longer duration skill-based workshops, to your convenience.
-I'd love to work with you in supporting the holistic development of your people.
+If you're a company or event organizer looking for a workshop to enrich your employees with an added creative skill set or for them to simply unwind over beautiful hand-made letters and light-hearted conversations, I'd love to come by to make that happen for you and your team - from shorter duration activity-based workshops to longer duration skill-based workshops, to your convenience.
+I'd love to work with you in supporting the holistic development of your valued people.

 "In the beginning when I came across Leah's website, I was hesitant because nobody I knew had taken a lesson with her before and all I had to go by was the website.
 However, when I contacted her, Leah's warm yet professional manner of communication and her willingness to create the best experience for the students convinced me.
 She promised and she delivered.
 She was very engaging.
 The workshop was a good learning experience according to the students when we took feedback from them.
 It was convenient as all the materials were provided by the instructor.
 She made sure the pace was suitable to the whole class and went around to check their work, point out errors and suggest areas of improvement.
 Apart from her technical skills, Leah shared her passion for her art and also her journey of self-discovery.
 The workshop was value for money and Leah is someone you will love collaborating with and learning from."